Performance of affine-splitting pseudo-spectral methods for fractional complex Ginzburg-Landau equations: Example models and numerical results

-Next we investigate the complementary aspect of the numerical preservation of conserved quantities, i.e. the mass \eqref{eq:NLSE3_mass} and Hamiltonian \eqref{eq:NLSE3_hamiltonian}.
-To this end, in the left panel figure \ref{fig:NLSE3_fourier_soliton_err_M} we plot the mass relative error $\varepsilon_M$ at $t=10$, as a function of the step size $\Delta t$.
-In accordance with the mass preservation property of composition schemes, it can be seen in the figure that these methods set the lower bound for the $\varepsilon_M$ across the entire range of explored $\Delta t$, with the second-order Strang scheme reaching the lowest error as a consequence of the lower operations count per step, followed by the fourth and sixth-order composition schemes.
-It is also evident for the composition schemes the almost linear monotone growth of $\varepsilon_M$ with diminishing step size, due to the accumulation of round-off errors as the total number of operations increases.
-On the other hand, and in spite of not being designed to enforce this preservation property, affine schemes perform equivalently well (with errors near machine precision) if the step size is below a certain threshold (about $10^{-1}$ for the sixth-order scheme and $10^{-2}$ for the fourth-order scheme).
+Next we investigate the complementary aspect of the numerical preservation of conserved quantities, namely the mass \eqref{eq:NLSE3_mass} and Hamiltonian \eqref{eq:NLSE3_hamiltonian}.
+To this end, in the left panel of Figure \ref{fig:NLSE3_fourier_soliton_err_M} we plot the mass relative error $\epsilon_M$ at $t=10$, as a function of the step size $\Delta t$.
+In accordance with the mass preservation property of composition schemes, constructed by composing propagators that separately preserve the mass (see the computation of propagators in \ref{sec:propagators}), it can be seen that these methods set the lower bound for $\epsilon_M$ across the entire range of explored $\Delta t$, with the second-order Strang scheme reaching the lowest error as a consequence of the lower operations count per step, followed by the fourth and sixth-order composition schemes.
+It is also evident for the composition schemes the almost linear monotone growth of $\epsilon_M$ with diminishing step size, due to the accumulation of round-off errors as the total number of operations increases.
+On the other hand, and in spite of not being designed to enforce this preservation property, high-order affine schemes perform equivalently well (with errors near machine precision) if the step size is below a certain threshold (about $10^{-1}$ for the sixth-order scheme and $10^{-2}$ for the fourth-order scheme).

-Regarding the Hamiltonian conservation, the left panel of figure \ref{fig:NLSE3_fourier_soliton_err_H} shows the remarkably superior behavior of affine schemes of order higher than two over composition ones in terms of accuracy for all the explored step sizes.
+Regarding the Hamiltonian conservation, the left panel of Figure \ref{fig:NLSE3_fourier_soliton_err_H} shows the good behavior of affine schemes of order higher than two in terms of accuracy for all the explored step sizes.
 For a given step size, the difference in accuracy between different types of schemes of the same order can reach two orders of magnitude.
 Also, the computational cost required for a given accuracy is lower for affine schemes than for composition schemes of equivalent order, when the relative error is below $\epsilon_H\approx 10^{-3}$, as can be seen in the right panel of the same figure.
 The sixth-order affine scheme shows a particularly good overall performance.